Trusted WordPress tutorials, when you need them most.

 Once you’ve made these changes, click on the ‘Save Changes’ button.

 Now, go ahead and open any post in the WordPress content editor, and then click to expand the ‘Categories’ section in the left-hand menu.
+You’ll see that all the category checkboxes are now radio buttons.

 Try selecting a few different categories in the right-hand menu, and you’ll see that you can only select a single category.

 After making this change, you may want to further streamline how WordPress handles categories across your website.
-For example, you might merge multiple categories, or restrict authors to specific WordPress categories.
+For example, you might merge multiple categories or restrict authors to specific WordPress categories.

 We hope this guide helped you learn how to enforce one category per post in WordPress.
-You may also want to learn how to set a maximum number of tags for WordPress posts, or check out our list of proven ways to make money online blogging with WordPress.
+You may also want to learn how to set a maximum number of tags for WordPress posts or check out our list of proven ways to make money online blogging with WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.